Department of Biological Sciences

 Mentorship

-Unlike large universities where professors teach only large lectures, Bethel's biology professors work directly with you in classes and labs.
+Unlike large universities where professors teach only large lectures, Bethel's professors work directly with you in classes and labs.
 Their expertise and work across diverse subdisciplines offer interdisciplinary preparation for students.

 Study on location